This article is about one of the most popular 17-inch gaming laptops of 2018, the MSI GE73 Raider 8RF RGB.

 This is definitely not a bad panel, with solid contrast, color and fast response times, corroborated with the 120 Hz refresh rate.
 It is however rather dim, which can be problematic in bright environments, alongside the inherent color/contrast shifting associated with the TN matrix.

-You can use this calibrated color profile to address the White point and Gamma imbalances.
+use this calibrated color profile to address the White point and Gamma imbalances.
+Hardware and performance

 Our test unit is a highly specked version of the GE73 Raider 8RF, with a Core i7-8750H processor, 16 GB of DDR4 2400 MHz RAM, Nvidia GTX 1070 8 GB graphics and dual storage, with a 256 GB M.2 SSD and a 1 TB 2.5″ HDD.